Acquiring a new client is far more expensive than keeping an existing one.

 5. Model selection

-The following chart shows the training and selection errors for each different order after performing the incremental order method.
+The following chart shows each order’s training and selection errors after performing the incremental order method.

-As the chart shows, the optimal number of neurons is 6, with selection error = 0.643.
+The chart shows that the optimal number of neurons is 6, with selection error = 0.643.

 The following figure shows the final network architecture for this application.